ruleechen/hello-ws2811/README.md

-# hello-ws8211
+# hello-ws2811
-Trail project for RGB lights base on WS2811
+Trial project for RGB lights base on WS2811